khakhalin/Dynamic-clamp-2018/reviews and responses.md

 pattern/strength of synaptic input?
 If so, this data should be shown.
 If not, it should be made clear that this is an assumption/ theoretical prediction.

+In the submitted document, these lines said:

+"We then examined whether different types of sensory activation would differentially reshape
+temporal intrinsic tuning in tectal neurons.
+As changes in intrinsic properties seemed
+homeostatic (increased activation led to reduced spiking), by the same logic, one could..."

+TODO: make clear that we are not talking about synaptic changes after the fact, but during the stimulation.
+And that we kind of know from Khakhalin 2014.

 > Page 5, line 5: “As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect shorter stimuli (flashes) to selectively suppress responses (action potential firing or synaptic responses or both?) to shorter synaptic inputs”.